Do Honeybees Die After They Sting?

 At Manukora, our Western honeybees favor the sweet nectar of the unique Manuka tree, located in the Golden Triangle of the New Zealand forest.

-As stated, most honeybees won’t bother (or sting) you unless they feel threatened; from our beekeepers’ experiences, we can attest to that.
+As stated, most honeybees won’t bother (or sting) you unless they feel threatened.
+From our beekeepers’ experiences, we can attest to that.
 Our beekeepers are careful not to overstimulate the bees, making for a healthy, happy relationship.

 When you have a good relationship with your bees and practice ethical beekeeping, the bees tend to form a sense of trust.